Natucate

 Even though many people may think of as a brown fruit with a furry skin, the term ‘kiwi’ is originally due to a rather inconspicuous New Zealand bird species whose resemblance to the fruit of the same name is obvious.

-Kiwis are 35 to 65 centimetres long, up to 35 centimetres tall and weigh one to five kilogrammes, making them one of the smallest representatives of the group of ratites.
-Females are on average slightly larger than males and 10 to 20 percent heavier.
+Kiwis are 35 to 65 centimetres long, up to 35 centimetres tall, and weigh 1 to 5 kilograms, making them among the smallest representatives of the ratite group.
+Females are, on average, slightly larger than males and 10 to 20 per cent heavier.

-Although kiwis are omnivores that feed on all animal and plant materials (fruit and seeds), they mainly poke for invertebrates in the soil, especially earthworms, millipedes and insect larvae.
-The movements of the animals in the ground can be perceived by kiwis, so that they sink their beaks purposefully into the ground and feel the prey.
+Although kiwis are omnivores that feed on all animal and plant materials (fruit and seeds), they mainly feed on invertebrates in the soil, especially earthworms, millipedes and insect larvae.
+Animals moving beneath the ground can be detected by kiwis, prompting them to deliberately sink their beaks into the ground and feel for prey.
 Through this, Kiwis leave characteristic holes in the ground that are up to 15 cm deep and are a sign for the bird’s presence (attentive track readers will surely spot them).

 The strictly monogamous way of life of the small birds is particularly striking.
-Kiwi couples who spent more than ten years together have already been observed.
-Only if one of the partners dies, a new one is looked for, so that a constant reproduction can be guaranteed.
-Every year between August and October, the breeding season begins for the kiwi pairs.
-During mating season, they hunt each other then, execute jumps and are extremely ‘loud’.
+Kiwi couples who have spent more than ten years together have already been observed.
+Only if one of the partners dies, a new one is sought, so that a constant reproduction can be guaranteed.
+Between August and October, the breeding season begins for kiwi pairs.
+During mating season, they hunt each other, then execute jumps and are extremely ‘loud’.
 Only one of the many breeding caves in the area is used for breeding, preferably one of those that are already several years old, as their entrances are usually overgrown with protective vegetation.
-The male prepares the nest there, by collecting moss and grasses and padding out the nesting hole with it.
-The female then usually lays one, but rarely also two or three eggs.
+The male prepares the nest, thereby collecting moss and grasses and padding the nesting hole with them.
+The female then usually lays one egg, but rarely two or three.

 The freshly hatched kiwis already look like small adults.
-As a precocial species, they are independent usually directly after the hatch and are able to find food independently.
+As a precocial species, they are usually independent directly after hatching and are able to find food independently.
 They are only partially guarded by their parents.

-The population situation of the kiwi is dramatic, since they fall more and more victim to the cats, dogs and weasels that were introduced into New Zealand.
-Within the framework of various conservation projects, it has been possible to free smaller coastal islands from imported predators and to establish stable kiwi populations there.
+The kiwi population is in severe decline, as they are increasingly preyed upon by cats, dogs, and weasels introduced to New Zealand.
+Within the framework of various conservation projects, it has been possible to remove introduced predators from smaller coastal islands and establish stable kiwi populations there.

 By the way: Kiwis can reach a proud age of up to 20 years!